TABLE OF CONTENTS

 - Most of these bans are not challenged, and judicial tribunals have upheld the imposition of such bans from time to time.

-- In the past, two draconian anti-terrorist legislation were repealed due to repeated misuse by law enforcement authorities:
+- In the past, two draconian anti-terrorist legislation was repealed due to repeated misuse by law enforcement authorities:

 - The Terrorist and Disruptive Activities (Prevention) Act and

 - Banning an organisation renders its members vulnerable to prosecution.